DataIntellectTech/TorQ/docs/Processes.md

 -------

 Data Quality Engine process is a process that stores daily statistics of other TorQ processes.
-It is a seperate process from Data Quality Checker because the Engine doe not run checks.
+It is a separate process from Data Quality Checker because the Engine doe not run checks.
 The Engine and the Checker could be used to track the percentage change of records in a table from day to day.
-The Checker can then use the data saved the DQEDB to perform advanced checks.The behavior of the Engine is based on the config file stored in `config/dqengineconfig.csv`.
+The Checker can then use the data saved the DQEDB to perform advanced checks.The behaviour of the Engine is based on the config file stored in `config/dqengineconfig.csv`.

 The config csv file is shown below: